Chess, squabbles aboard cruise ship cast away by coronavirus fears

 Still, that does not appear to have been enough to convince Thai officials to allow the ship to dock in Bangkok, although the World Health Organization and the Southeast Asian country's deputy transport minister has indicated that Thai health authorities could board the ship to conduct health checks and replenish the vessel with supplies.

-By noon on Wednesday, the Westerdam was 280 kilometres (175 miles) from the Thai coast and on a heading for Bangkok, according to data published by the Maritime Traffic ship tracking website.
+By noon on Wednesday, the Westerdam was 280 kilometres (175 miles) from the Thai coast and on a heading for Bangkok, according to data published by the Marine Traffic ship tracking website.

 20-year-old Maria Angus, a fashion student from New Zealand travelling on the cruise with her parents, said the ship's captain notified passengers on Wednesday morning that they were seeking help from other countries.